 The accumulation of HGA causes discolouration of bone and cartilage in a process called ochronosis.
 Black and brittle cartilage is more susceptible to the normal wear and tear that occurs in the body, quickly leading to painful movements in the joints.
 As the cartilage degrades over time, bones rub against one another, causing painful osteoarthritis.
 AKU has also been linked to heart disease and related heart complications.
 A build-up of HGA causes the vessels and valves to harden, making them less effective at managing the flow of blood around the body.

-If you'd like to know more, or print off some information for your doctor, you can download our 'What is AKU?' leaflet.
+If you'd like to know more, or print off some information for your doctor, you can our leaflet below:

 Alkaptonuria is caused by a genetic mutation.
 It is a recessive disorder, meaning that the AKU gene must be passed on by both of the patient’s parents.
 People with one copy of the gene are known as carriers of the disease; they do not suffer from the disease, but are at risk of passing the gene on to their children.
 If both parents are carriers, their child has a 25% chance of developing AKU.